 It takes a while to truly “understand” an Affenpinscher.
 But once you do, they’re some of the most humorous dogs you’ll ever meet.
 On the surface, an Affenpinscher takes himself very seriously – but this is what makes them famously entertaining dogs.

-If you’re looking for great entertainment without dealing with the nasty allergies that come with most dogs, the Affenpinscher is indeed for you.
+If you’re looking for great entertainment without dealing with the nasty allergies that come with many dogs, the Affenpinscher is indeed for you.
+They love nothing more than to put a smile on your face, though reciprocated affection is necessary.

 Highlights: Optimistic, Affectionate, Social.

-It’s undeniable the Lowchen has a mysterious aura around it at all times.
-Maybe it’s because they’re considered to be the most expensive dog breeds in the world.
+The Lowchen has a mysterious aura around him at all times.
+Perhaps it’s because they’re one of the most expensive dog breeds in the world.
+Either way, Lowchens are a great low-shedding option for those looking for a true low maintenance breed.

-Or possibly, they’re just amazing dogs in every way imaginable.
-These dogs, nicknamed “Little Lion Dogs,” are as friendly as golden retrievers and as brave as a lions.
-Small dogs can still be great watchdogs!
+These toy dogs, nicknamed “Little Lion Dogs,” are as friendly as golden retrievers and but as brave as a lions.
+Even with their 15-pound bodies, they’ll always have your back.
+Who said that small dogs can’t be good watchdogs?

 Highlights: Intelligent, Confident, Agile.

 Poodles are faithful and obedient dogs.
-They’re regarded as one of the smartest dog breeds ever.
-As such, the Toy Poodle is one of the most popular toy dogs for good reason.
+In fact, they’re regarded as one of the smartest dog breeds ever, and the toy variation is no exception.
+As a result, the Toy Poodle is one of the most popular toy dogs for good reason.

 Beneath their hypoallergenic coat is a fun-loving and surprisingly athletic toy dog.
-You really can’t go wrong with a Toy Poodle because of their low-maintenance and fantastic temperaments.
+With a toy, you’ll get an active and playful dog that’s more than your average lap dog.
+You really can’t go wrong with a Toy Poodle.

 Highlights: Clever, Adventurous, Family-oriented.

 The Cesky Terrier is the laid-back cousin of the Scottish and Sealyham Terrier.
-With a chill personality and adventurous spirit, these dogs are perfect for older kids and all types of families.
+With a chill personality and adventurous spirit, these dogs are perfect playmates for older kids that can learn how to respect these terrier dogs.

-However, they still retain that tenacious work attitude that most terriers exhibit.
-Cesky Terriers are much more than allergen-free, they’re stress free too.
+However, the Cesky Terrier will retain that tenacious work attitude that most terriers exhibit.
+Not only are Cesky Terriers allergen-free, but they’re stress free too.
+Place them in a family and their cheerfulness becomes contagious.

 Highlights: Playful, Gentle, Social.

 The Kyi-Leo is a small, yet confident hypoallergenic dog ideal for families with children.
-With the right pack leader and a loving family, these dogs will be calm and obedient.
+With the right pack leader and a loving pack, these dogs will be calm and obedient.
+A huge plus is their quietness, which meshes well with small kids.

 Highlights: Playful, Patient, Loyal.

-Bolognese dogs prefer surrounding themselves with positive people, as indicated by their playfulness and easy-going attitude.
+Bolognese dogs prefer surrounding themselves with positive people, as indicated by the easy-going and playful attitude.
 It’s difficult to find an hypoallergenic dog as faithful and obedient as the Bolognese.
+These people-oriented dogs just love their owners so much.

-They know what they want and know how to get it.
-Don’t be surprised if you find yourself giving in to a cute Bolognese dog.
-It happens to the best of us.
+Because of their high adaptive intelligence, Bolognese knows what they want and how to get it.
+So, don’t be surprised if you find yourself giving in to a cute Bolognese dog.
+Don’t worry, it happens to the best of us.

 Highlights: Affectionate, Devoted, People-oriented.